Acne and Rosacea

 Hair Loss and Nail Disease

 Hair loss (alopecia) and nail problems are some of the most concerning conditions for patients, and rightfully so.
 At Minnesota Dermatology, we evaluate them and recommend the appropriate treatments.
 Sometimes testing is necessary, which can include biopsies and/or blood tests.
 Some conditions are quite curable or at least treatable, while others can be slowed but not necessarily stopped.
 Often, it is important to recognize the condition and start treatment early to prevent progression.

 Rashes can be some of the most perplexing and interesting conditions in dermatology.
 Some of them are easy to identify without further workup, including "textbook" tinea versicolor, granuloma annulare, and pityriasis rosea.
 Others require blood work, cultures, scrapings, and biopsies to come to a firm diagnosis.
 Some are caused by viruses, others by medications, and still others are inherent or acquired conditions.

 Moles can be difficult, even for the most seasoned dermatologist, to evaluate.
-Dr. Ecker uses a 7-point list in evaluating concerning nevi with a dermatoscope or DermLite device.
+We often employ a 7-point list in evaluating concerning nevi with a dermatoscope or DermLite device.
 These devices help to visualize the nevus better, allowing a deeper look into the skin and seeing the pigment network and other features.
 You can help yourself by checking your skin once every other month or so, looking for the ABCDE's of melanoma (A- asymmetry, B- atypical borders, C- many colors within a lesion, D- diameter larger than a pencil eraser, E- evolution or changing over time) and returning to clinic with any worrisome lesions.
 We do many skin cancer screening exams to professionally evaluate your skin and moles at Minnesota Dermatology.